Taupō District

 Taupō District is a territorial authority district in New Zealand.
-It covers 6,333 km² of land, and a further 610 km² of lake area, including Lake Taupō, New Zealand's largest lake, and Lake Rotoaira.
+It covers 6,333 km^{2} of land, and a further 610 km^{2} of lake area, including Lake Taupō, New Zealand's largest lake, and Lake Rotoaira.
 The district stretches from the small town of Mangakino in the northwest to the Tongariro National Park in the south, and east into the Kaingaroa Forest.
 The district's population is largely located in the two main centres, Taupō and Tūrangi.

 Local government

 The district is governed by Taupō District Council.
 The vast majority of the district also falls within the jurisdiction of Waikato Regional Council, although parts are within the jurisdiction of the Bay of Plenty Regional Council and Manawatū-Whanganui Regional Council, and a tiny sliver is within the territory of the Hawke's Bay Regional Council.

 History

 Little is known about early Māori settlement near Taupō, although Ngāti Tūwharetoa have been the main iwi of the area for several hundred years.
 Major pā were situated at the southern end of the lake, to the west of the modern town of Tūrangi.

 Taupo town was founded in 1869 as a garrison town during the New Zealand Wars, but remained small due to the poor volcanic soils of the region.
 It was not until the 1950s that the region started to develop, with forestry and the construction of the Wairakei geothermal power station.